mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bodyfat.md

 ## Create and train a machine learning model.

-With the CREATE PREDICTOR statement, we can create a machine learning model:
+With the `#!sql CREATE PREDICTOR` statement, we can create a machine learning model:

 ```sql
 CREATE PREDICTOR mindsdb.predictor_name